BrandonBian/scw/README.md

 ## Step 4: Configuration for Cameras

-In this SCW project, three cameras are utilized to monitor the workflow of the manufacturing system: 1. the **worker camera**, located on the headset of the operator, monitors the operator's vision during human-machine interaction; 2. the **printer camera**, located inside the 3D printer (which is the case study of our project), monitors the motion and behavior of the machine during its operation; 3. th **web camera**, which is a global surveillance camera that monitors the entire lab.
+In this SCW project, three cameras are utilized to monitor the workflow of the manufacturing system: 1. the **worker camera**, located on the headset of the operator, monitors the operator's vision during human-machine interaction; 2. the **printer camera**, located inside the 3D printer (which is the case study of our project), monitors the motion and behavior of the machine during its operation; 3. the **web camera**, which is a global surveillance camera that monitors the entire lab.

 These three cameras are connected using wired-connection to the master device (the computer that this program runs on) in the following code from the **main.py**: